 What types of skills in your field are needed to be successful at Booz Allen?
 Besides being experienced in your functional area, you also need basic consulting skills.
 That includes being curious, asking the right questions, gaining insight into the client’s business and what’s not working for the business, creating the approaches to solve the problems, and communicating that effectively in a way that’s actionable for the client.
 And you have to be open, curious, and passionate about helping clients solve their problems, considering their success your success.

-Why is Booz Allen an ideal firm for someone with expertise/skills in your field of work?
+Why is Booz Allen an ideal firm for someone with skills and expertise in your field of work?
 Booz Allen’s cybersecurity capability is considered one of the best in the industry.
 Clients characterize us as having military-grade cybersecurity expertise.
 We have world-class technologists and thought leaders, not only in the cyber area, but also in many other capabilities, and we are free to call on any of them to help our clients.
 We work with clients on diverse, interesting, sometimes never-before-seen challenges.

-What differentiates Booz Allen from other management consulting, technology and engineering services companies?
+What differentiates Booz Allen from other management consulting, technology, and engineering services companies?
 We think of cybersecurity as a business problem, something that affects an entire enterprise’s practices both internally and externally, not just an IT solution tacked on at the end of development.
-So we work with clients to integrate cybersecurity at every level of operations.
+So, we work with clients to integrate cybersecurity at every level of operations.
 We also have a depth and breadth of functional and domain expertise—unrelated to cybersecurity—that we can bring into a client engagement as needed.
 For instance, we were working with a manufacturing company, so we were able to tap the firm’s supply chain experts.

 At Booz Allen, we care about missions that matter.
 Discuss one that you are involved in.
 I have a passion for doing endurance sports.
 When I lived in Abu Dhabi, I got interested in ironman triathlons, and over the course of three years I did 11 marathons, 12 ironman triathlons, and two 50-mile ultra-marathons.
 And I have swum across the Chesapeake Bay.
 I have a passion for different experiences and for pushing myself to see how far I can go.